Google’s always been strict on privacy.

-They also note, that for desktop, prestitial ads without a countdown do not fall below the Better Ad Standards’ threshold for acceptability, and are thus okay for publishers to use.
+They also note that for desktop, prestitial ads without a countdown do not fall below the Better Ad Standards’ threshold for acceptability and are thus okay for publishers to use.

 For pop-up ads, there’s not much difference between desktop and mobile.
 According to internet users, they’re annoying no matter where they appear.

-Prestitial mobile ads, like on desktop, appear before the content of a web page loads.
+Prestitial mobile ads, like on desktops, appear before the content of a web page loads.
 The difference on mobile, however, is that all prestitial ads are restricted, not just the ones with a countdown.